Did you know, there’s a decentralized world computer backed by blockchain tokens that has come to seriously rival bitcoin’s dominance?

 There are also sites that will sell you cryptocurrencies without considering where you are located on the globe, and there are sites that only serve clients from specific countries or regions.

-Quick comparison of the best places to get Ether:
+Best places to get Ether:

 Good sites to get Ethereum with a credit card